Notice of Privacy Practices

 - Under no circumstances will you be penalized or retaliated against for filing a complaint.

-Copyright © 2013 ALR Technologies.
-All Rights Reserved.
+Copyright © 2017 ALR Technologies Inc. All Rights Reserved.

-CONFIDENTIAL NOTICE: The information contained on the pages of the ALRT Monitoring services is covered by the Electronic Communications Privacy Act (18 U.S.C. sections 2510-2521) and the HIPAA Regulation (45CRF Parts 160-164).
+CONFIDENTIAL NOTICE: The information contained on the pages of the ALRT Diabetes Solution is covered by the Electronic Communications Privacy Act (18 U.S.C. sections 2510-2521) and the HIPAA Regulation (45CRF Parts 160-164).
 If you are not the intended recipient of this information, any retention, dissemination, or copying of information contained on these pages is strictly prohibited.